 • TNR program for Jackson County community cats (feral and stray).
 Since the fall of 2016, The Big Fix has worked with the towns of Crothersville, Medora, Seymour and surrounding areas to trap, spay/neuter, rabies vaccinate, and ear tip over 501 community cats.
 Many thanks goes to Brownstown Veterinary Clinic for performing over 324 of these spay/neuter surgeries.
 By altering 501 Jackson County community cats in two years, the birth of an estimated 33,567 kittens has been prevented.
 Continuing this effort will have a dramatic effect on the community cat population in coming years.

-• Spay/Neuter Days for Jackson County Pets.
-The Big Fix provides an opportunity for Jackson County cats and dogs to be transported from Seymour to Pets Alive Spay Neuter Clinic in Bloomington where they are spayed or neutered ($65 for dogs and $35 for cats).
-Proof of rabies is required on the day of transport or an additional $15 will be charged for rabies vaccination.
+• Spay/Neuter Transports for Jackson County Pets.
+As surgery dates become available, The Big Fix provides an opportunity for Jackson County cats and dogs to be transported from Jackson County to Pets Alive Spay Neuter Clinic in Bloomington where they are spayed or neutered ($95 for dogs and $60 for cats) and have the opportunity to receive a variety of other veterinary services.
+Proof of rabies is required on the day of transport or an additional $20 will be charged for rabies vaccination.
 Pets can be spayed or neutered as early as 8 weeks of age as long as they weigh at least 2 pounds and have received the recommended vaccinations.
-The transport to Pets Alive is the fourth Wednesday of every month.

 • Financial assistance to low-income individuals and families to spay and neuter their cats and dogs.
-In the fall of 2018, the Humane Society of the United States awarded a $500 grant to The Big Fix of Jackson County to help eligible low-income individuals and families obtain SNSI’s SNAP certificates, pay the $25 SNAP application co-pay, and pay for the rabies vaccine.
-Currently, SNAP certificates are accepted at Brownstown Veterinary Hospital, Jackson County Animal Clinic, and Seymour Animal Hospital, as well as other veterinarian offices and low cost spay/neuter clinics outside of Jackson County.
-To continue this effort, we are writing for local, state, and national grants.
+Pet Friendly Services of Indiana's SNAP certificates help income-qualified pet owners pay as little as $25 per surgery.
+Currently, SNAP certificates are accepted at Brownstown Veterinary Hospital and Seymour Animal Hospital as well as other veterinarian offices and low cost spay/neuter clinics outside of Jackson County.

 • Working Cats for Hire!
 Many feral and stray cats, sometimes referred to as barn cats, are not the typical snuggly, cuddly domesticated house cat.
 The barn cat name comes from cats' ability to help control the age-old rodent and pest problem in places such as barns, horse stables, feed and grain stores, businesses, factories, county clubs, and old buildings.
 All the cats ask for in return is shelter, food, water, and care.
 There is no adoption fee for the spayed or neutered and vaccinated working cats, but a donation will help ensure future cats will be able to join the program and go to work.
 Working cats will be transported to you, and supplies will be provided to help your working cat adapt to their new environment, including: food, bedding, litter box and litter.